LEJ's Blog

 as the mountain of debris is known to locals and train regulars.

-Katrina is Hurricane Katrina, which evacuated New Orleans, August 29, 200
+Katrina is Hurricane Katrina, which emptied New Orleans, August 29, 200

 ~ and ushered in what Donald-go-round Republicans call 'Non- Global Warming'.